bio-phys/BioEn/README.rst

 .. image::  /img/bioen.png

+Help
+====

+Please, if you have an issue with the software, open an issue here on the github repository https://github.com/bio-phys/bioen/issues.

+If you have any questions or suggestions, please contact bioen@biophys.mpg.de.

 Overview of the BioEn software
 ------------------------------

 The BioEn software consists of two Python packages:

-* `BioEn/optimize <https://github.com/bio-phys/BioEn/optimize>`_ provides algorithms to solve the optimization problem underlying ensemble refinement by reweighting.
+* `optimize <https://github.com/bio-phys/BioEn/tree/master/bioen/optimize>`_ provides algorithms to solve the optimization problem underlying ensemble refinement by reweighting.
 This package can be used independently of BioEn/analyze.
-* `BioEn/analyze <https://github.com/bio-phys/BioEn/analyze>`_ uses BioEn/optimize to integrate a wide range of experimental data and simulations in a user friendly way.
+* `analyze <https://github.com/bio-phys/BioEn/tree/master/bioen/analyze>`_ uses BioEn/optimize to integrate a wide range of experimental data and simulations in a user friendly way.

 Dependencies and Software Requirements
 ======================================